Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Understanding Cyclic Training Dynamics

 \subsection{Temporal Structure of Model Weights}

-We explore the similarities of model weights along the optimization trajectory of cyclic training.
-We flatten and concatenate the weight vectors of the model checkpoint after we fine-tune on each document.
-However, the cosine similarities between these raw model weight vectors are all very close to 1 without obvious structure.
-This is mainly because of the proximity of model weights along the same optimization trajectory.
-Another reason is that the size of the weight vector is huge and dominated by a few entries, leading to numerical instability.
+We explore the structure of model weights along the optimization trajectory of cyclic training.
+We flatten and concatenate the model weight vectors after fine-tuning on each document.
+However, the cosine similarities between these raw model weight vectors are all very close to 1 without obvious structure, due to the proximity of model weights along the same optimization trajectory and numerical instability in huge weight vectors.
 To resolve these issues, we instead explore the structure of ``weight residuals.''
-We compute the weight residuals by subtracting the average of weights in a window of length $T$ centered at the current document from the current weight, i.e.
+We compute the weight residuals by subtracting the average of weights in a window of length $T$ centered at the current document from the current weight, i.e. $w_\text{res}(t) = w(t) - \frac{1}{T} \sum_{n = t-T/2}^{t+T/2} w(n)$.
 This removes the shared components along the optimization trajectory and allows us to focus on the model weight updates for each document.
-Figure \ref{fig:weight_vis} visualizes a heat map of the cosine similarity between each pair of weight residuals from the second epoch to the fourth epoch.
+Figure~\ref{fig:visualization}(c) visualizes a heat map of the cosine similarity between each pair of weight residuals from the second epoch to the fourth epoch.
 The visualization shows a cyclic structure in the weight residuals, as equidistant bright stripes that align with the training epochs.
 Furthermore, each stripe spans several documents, suggesting the similarity of weight residuals for proximal documents.